What To Do When You Worry About Yourself Too Much

 Problem-solving can be helpful.
 But does worrying have any benefits?
 It can be tempting to give in to worry.
 It may seem like if you dwell on the problem long enough, the answers will come.
 In reality, though, the opposite is usually the case.
 Answers tend to come when you let your mind relax and work on the problem in the background.

 So, worrying doesn't usually solve problems, but does it serve any other purpose?
-Here are some reasons people give for feeling they need to worry and why they may not be based in reality:
+Here are some reasons people give for believing they need to worry and why they may not be based in reality:

 • "It shows I care."
 You can show caring in many other, less harmful ways.